 A few final thoughts

-- This gluten free granola recipe will last in your pantry for about 2 weeks.
+- This banana bread granola will last in your pantry for about 2 weeks.
 Just be sure to store it in an air tight container so it does not get stale.

 - In order to ensure this banana bread granola gets nice and crispy, you’ll want to leave it in the oven for at least 30 minutes after it bakes.
 Just turn the oven off, and let it sit and crisp up!
 I sometimes leave it in for several hours to ensure it gets very crispy.